Current Account in Finland

 Finland - Current Account

-FocusEconomics Consensus Forecast panelists expect the current account to record a deficit of 0.5% of GDP in 2019.
-In 2020, panelists expect another current account deficit of 0.3% of GDP.
+FocusEconomics Consensus Forecast panelists project the current account to record a surplus of 0.1% of GDP in 2022, which is unchanged from last month’s estimate.
+In 2023, panelists see the current account balanced.

 Finland - Current Account Data

 5 years of economic forecasts for more than 30 economic indicators.

 |Bond Yield||0.03||3.70 %||Dec 30|

 Get a sample report showing our regional, country and commodities data and analysis.